Ponts Couverts, Strasbourg

-The Ponts Couverts (/fr/; Gedeckte Brücken) are a set of three bridges and four towers that make up a defensive work erected in the 13th century on the River Ill in the city of Strasbourg in France.
-The three bridges cross the four river channels of the River Ill that flow through Strasbourg's historic Petite France quarter.
+The Ponts Couverts (/fr/; Gedeckte Brücken) are a set of three bridges and four towers that make up a defensive work erected in the 13th century on the River Ill in Strasbourg, France.
+The three bridges cross the four river channels of the Ill that flow through Strasbourg's historic Petite France quarter.
 The Ponts Couverts have been classified as a Monument historique since 1928.

 Construction of the Ponts Couverts commenced in 1230, and they were opened in 1250.
 As a defensive mechanism, they were superseded by the Barrage Vauban, just upstream, in 1690, but remained in use as bridges.
 As built, each of the bridges was covered by a wooden roof that served to protect the defenders who would have been stationed on them in time of war.
-These roofs were removed in 1784, but name Ponts Couverts (covered bridges) has remained in common use ever since.
+These roofs were removed in 1784, but the name Ponts Couverts (covered bridges) has remained in common use ever since.